 "But he disappears!
 I watch the Marauders Map at night, and his dot just disappears!"
 Harry exclaimed.
 He was convinced Malfoy was a Death Eater, and she wasn't going to be able to convince him otherwise.

 She waved to them and climbed up the stairs to her bedroom.
-She was absolutely knackered.
+She was absolutely knackered, and just wanted to crawl under her sheets.

 Hermione grimaced.
 "I'd rather not talk about it."
-She quickly changed into her pajamas, crawling into bed.
-Pulling the curtains around her bed tightly, she cast a silencing charm.
+She quickly changed into her pajamas and crawled into bed.
+Pulling the curtains around her bed tightly, she cast a silencing charm around it.
 Putting the pillow over her face, she let out a scream of frustration.

 That night, Hermione cried until she fell asleep.